 The hardware behind the rays

-Nvidia’s Turing architecture uses the company’s RT Cores to handle the technique in real time.
-They aren’t strictly necessary for ray tracing, as ray tracing effects can be run on GTX 10-series and 16-series graphics cards, though they are far less capable than top-tier RTX cards like the 2070, 2080, and 2080 Ti, all of which have RT cores.
+Nvidia’s Turing architecture uses new RT Cores to handle the technique in real time.
+They aren’t strictly necessary for ray tracing, as ray-tracing effects can be run on GTX 10-series and 16-series graphics cards, though they are far less capable than top-tier RTX cards like the 2070, 2080, and 2080 Ti, all of which have RT cores.